 In these circumstances the percentage shot is almost always to aim for the center of the green and rely on two putts for your par or bogey.
 Play conservatively in this way and you’ll make your fair share of pars, which can be celebrated like birdies when you’re trying to break 90.

-Simplify the Short Game
+How to Simplify the Short Game

 Paradoxically, the closer to the green you get the more complicated the game can become.
 You are expected to play from a bewildering variety of lies, slopes and surfaces.
 You may be carrying three or even four wedges in accordance with the modern trend.
 There’s an almost infinite range of shots you could choose to attempt.